from small one page howto to huge articles all in one place

 DESCRIPTION

-Set wait to 1L to tell libcurl to prefer to wait for a connection to confirm or deny that it can do pipelining or multiplexing before continuing.
+Set wait to 1L to tell libcurl to prefer to wait for a connection to confirm or deny that it can do multiplexing before continuing.

-When about to perform a new transfer that allows pipelining or multiplexing, libcurl will check for existing connections to re-use and pipeline on.
-If no such connection exists it will immediately continue and create a fresh new connection to use.
+When about to perform a new transfer that allows multiplexing, libcurl checks for existing connections to use.
+If no such connection exists it immediately continues and creates a fresh new connection to use.

-By setting this option to 1 - and having CURLMOPT_PIPELINING(3) enabled for the multi handle this transfer is associated with - libcurl will instead wait for the connection to reveal if it is possible to pipeline/multiplex on before it continues.
-This enables libcurl to much better keep the number of connections to a minimum when using pipelining or multiplexing protocols.
+By setting this option to 1 - and having CURLMOPT_PIPELINING(3) enabled for the multi handle this transfer is associated with - libcurl instead waits for the connection to reveal if it is possible to multiplex on before it continues.
+This enables libcurl to much better keep the number of connections to a minimum when using multiplexing protocols.

-The effect thus becomes that with this option set, libcurl prefers to wait and re-use an existing connection for pipelining rather than the opposite: prefer to open a new connection rather than waiting.
+With this option set, libcurl prefers to wait and reuse an existing connection for multiplexing rather than the opposite: prefer to open a new connection rather than waiting.

 The waiting time is as long as it takes for the connection to get up and for libcurl to get the necessary response back that informs it about its protocol and support level.